JanWerder/Raspberry-Pi-Alarm-Clock/README.md

 ###Message Builder
-A Java Commandline Application that build sentences for the Text-To-Speech via API (i.e. Weather)
+A Java Commandline Application that build sentences for the Text-To-Speech via API (i.e. Weather) It uses forecast.io for its JSON API, so you will need an API Key.
+Configure the parameters for the linex in the config.properties in the src folder

 ###Management Interface
 A mobile friendly UI for creating and deleting the alarm